Skip to main content

 Security user behavior analytics, or user and entity behavior analytics (UEBA) solutions are based on artificial intelligence algorithms.
 UEBA technology works by analyzing users’ behavioral patterns and defining a baseline of normal and expected behavior.
 User actions that deviate from this baseline are considered potential risks and need to be examined by security officers.

-UEBA tools usually need some time to track and analyze how a user typically behaves.
-Once this process is finished, UEBA will supplement your data exfiltration prevention solutions, helping you automatically detect data breaches in their early stages.
+UEBA tools usually need some time to track and analyze user activity to identify typical user behavior.
+Once this process is finished, UEBA will supplement your data exfiltration prevention efforts, helping you automatically detect data breaches in their early stages.

 8. Develop a culture of cybersecurity awareness

-Data exfiltration is often caused by phishing, transferring data to insecure devices, and account exploits caused by employees’ poor password habits.
-To minimize the risks of such incidents, you need to systematically educate your staff and update your security policies.
-Also, consider implementing a people-centric security approach to make your employees the most important level of your security perimeter.
+Data exfiltration often results from phishing, transferring data to insecure devices, and account exploits caused by employees’ poor password habits.
+To minimize the risks of such incidents, you should systematically educate your staff and update your security policies regularly.
+Implementing a people-centric security approach makes your employees the most important level of your security perimeter.

 By consistently emphasizing the importance of cybersecurity and providing employees with the knowledge, resources, and support they need, you can nurture a culture of cybersecurity awareness inside your organization.
-In such a way, you’ll create a collective responsibility for data protection and empower your employees to actively contribute to the organization’s overall security posture.
+Thus, you’ll cultivate a sense of collective responsibility for data protection and empower your employees to actively contribute to the organization’s overall security posture.

 9. Ensure a quick incident response

-Organizations frequently become aware of data leaks only when they notice missing data or find out that their data was sold to someone.
-But the longer a data breach goes unnoticed, the more damage an attacker can cause.
-Most organizations may not know about an incident for months.
-It takes 277 days on average to detect a data breach according to the Cost of a Data Breach Report 2022 by IBM Security.
+Organizations often only become aware of data leaks when they notice missing data or discover that their data was sold to someone.
+And the longer a data breach goes unnoticed, the more damage an attacker can cause.
+Many organizations may not know about an incident for months.
+It takes 281 days on average to identify and contain a data breach, according to the Cost of a Data Breach Report 2024 by IBM Security.

-Therefore, a prompt data exfiltration incident response is vital to protecting your data and ensuring your business continuity.
+Therefore, prompt data exfiltration incident response times are vital to protecting your data and ensuring your business continuity.
 Implementing dedicated incident detection and response solutions can help you detect data breaches early.
-You may also consider creating an incident response plan that will provide your cybersecurity team with clear scenarios for acting in urgent situations:
+You may also consider creating an incident response plan that provides your cybersecurity team with clear scenarios for acting in urgent situations:

 What should you include in your incident response plan?